CURRENTLY ACCEPTING NEW STUDENTS

 Equine Assisted Activities & Therapies, as defined by the Professional Association of Therapeutic Horsemanship International (PATH Intl.), are treatments/activities that incorporate equine activities and/or the equine environment.
 Rehabilitative goals are related to the patient’s needs and the medical professional’s standards of practice.

 Equine Assisted Activities & Therapies (EAAT) are horse-related activities for the purpose of contributing positively to the cognitive, physical, emotional, and social well-being of individuals with special needs.
 These activities can include but are not limited to therapeutic riding, mounted or ground activities, grooming and stable management, shows, parades, and demonstrations.

-Ms. Jordan graduated with a Masters from MTSU in 2008 with a study focus centered around child development, horse science, and recreational therapy.
+Ms. Jordan graduated with both Bachelors and Masters degrees from MTSU with a study focus centered around child development, horse science, and recreational therapy.
 Cristin’s passion is in therapeutic riding, with more than 15 years experience volunteering and working in the field.
 She uses her experience from showing on the MTSU Equestrian Team as an undergraduate and alumni to help instill confidence in each rider.
-While Cristin grew up riding hunters, her love for all things horsey brought her to the western side where she now shows in ranch and stock horse events.
+She also holds a certificate of completion in the PATH Intl specialty education course on Autism Spectrum Disorder.

 For more information contact Cristin Jordan at Cristin.Jordan@MeridianEquine.com